-Student employees will report time worked in Timeclock Plus and should enter time as worked each day.
-In other words, Time In should be entered immediately when arriving to work or coming off any breaks and Time Out should be entered when starting breaks or before leaving work.
-Employers and employees will be responsible for signing Timeclock logs via DocuSign at the end of each pay period.
+Student employees will report time worked in TimeClock Plus and should enter time as worked each day.
+In other words, "Time In," or clocking in, should be entered immediately when arriving to work or coming off any breaks and "Time Out," or clocking out, should be entered when starting breaks or before leaving work.

+Employers and employees will be responsible for reviewing time worked for each pay period.
+In addition to reviewing time worked each pay period, they will need to keep track of how much of the employee's FWS award is remaining to ensure the student does not earn more money than what their FWS award is for.
 Pay periods generally end on the 15th and final day of each month and can take place during weekends.
-Once DocuSigns are issued, employers and employees should review and sign documents within 24 hours to avoid delays or retroactive payments.
 Late time that is reported will be paid retroactively if the pay period has already ended and pay out the following pay period.
 Repetitive late reporting can result in dismissal.

-Modules and Tutorials pertaining to Timeclock, pay schedules, etc. can be found on Controller's webpage.
+Modules and Tutorials pertaining to TimeClock Plus; pay schedules; etc. can be found on Controller's website.